Paradiski

 Where to ski in Paradiski?

 Throughout the resort, beginners and families alike can have fun and improve their skills on the many blue runs.
 More experienced skiers can take on the challenge of Paradiski's 112 red and black runs!
-And for an experience as close to the top as you can get, you can climb to over 3,000m to discover two glaciers!
+And for an experience as close to the top as possible, you can climb to over 3,000m to discover two glaciers!

 Here are some of the slopes not to be missed during your stay at Paradiski:

-• The Mont-Blanc blue run: with 6.5 km of slopes, this is the longest run in La Plagne and offers beginners and advanced skiers an uninterrupted view of the mountains and a natural setting in the heart of the forest.
+• The Mont-Blanc blue run: With 6.5 km of slopes, this is the longest run in La Plagne.
+It offers beginners and advanced skiers an uninterrupted view of the mountains and a natural setting in the heart of the forest.

-• The Levasset blue run: 5.2 km long, it is ideal for gentle learning, perfecting your technique and enjoying a pleasant descent.
+• The Levasset blue run is 5.2 km long, ideal for gentle learning, perfecting technique, and enjoying a pleasant descent.

 • The Inversens red run: this former off-piste run is the second longest run in La Plagne.

-• The Arandelieres red run: this run offers exceptional views from the top of the Aiguille Rouge.
+• The Arandelieres red: This run offers exceptional views from the top of the Aiguille Rouge.

 With children

-Paradiski is a domain with a large number of areas dedicated to the youngest skiers, both in terms of pistes, with easy and safe green and blue runs, and zones, with themed fun runs dedicated to learning.
+Paradiski is a domain with many areas dedicated to the youngest skiers, both pistes, easy and safe green and blue runs, and zones, with themed fun runs devoted to learning.

-La Plagne, Les Arcs and Peisey-Vallandry, the 3 resorts that make up the resort, are all very family oriented.
+La Plagne, Les Arcs and Peisey-Vallandry, the three resorts that make up the resort, are family-oriented.
 That's why they've thought of everything to welcome your children and let them enjoy their first runs in peace.

 In La Plagne, you'll find the Cool Ski zones, marked in pink, especially for beginners.
-Your children can also put on their skis and discover the Wild West in Colorado thanks to the Buffalo Park.
+Thanks to Buffalo Park, your children can also put on their skis and discover the Wild West in Colorado.

 In Peisey-Vallandry, a new beginners' area welcomes all first-time skiers to a series of 15 fun modules where they can try their hand at skiing in complete safety.
-The instructors of the French Ski School (ESF) offer modern lessons with adapted activities: Yeti orienteering race, igloo building, freestyle or slalom, trapper course, Piou-Piou club...
+The French Ski School (ESF) instructors offer modern lessons with adapted activities: Yeti orienteering race, igloo building, freestyle or slalom, trapper course, Piou-Piou club...

 Finally, the resorts in Les Arcs all have facilities suitable for all ages: